fengcong1992/OpenSolar_Python/README.md

 ### Installing

-Once Python is installed, please make sure [pip](https://pypi.org/project/pip/), the Python package installer, is also installed
+Once Python is installed, please make sure [pip](https://pypi.org/project/pip/), the Python package installer, is also installed.
+Then the OpenSolar package (named OpenSolar_Python) can be downloaded from the [Github repository](https://github.com/fengcong1992/OpenSolar_Python)

 ```
 pip install git+https://github.com/fengcong1992/OpenSolar_Python